alberto-dellera/alberto-dellera.github.io/_posts/2012-10-01-overlapping-ranges-with-priority.md

 |* 18 |                INDEX RANGE SCAN      | RANGES_PK |
 ----------------------------------------------
 ---
-11 - access(&quot;I&quot;.&quot;SKU&quot;='k100')
+11 - access("I"."SKU"='k100')
 ---
-17 - access(&quot;SKU&quot;='k100')
+17 - access("SKU"='k100')
-18 - access(&quot;SKU&quot;='k100')
+18 - access("SKU"='k100')
 ```
 That means that only the required SKU(s) are fed to the view, and proper indexes (such as RANGES_PK in this case) can be used.
 So, if you need to refresh only a few skus the response time is going to be almost istantaneous - provided that you have only sane (a few) ranges per sku.
-Hence you can use the same view for both calculating in bulk prices of all skus (say, in a nightly batch) and calculating a small subset of skus (say, online), and that is a great help for maintenance and testing.
+Hence you can use the same view for both calculating prices of all skus in bulk (say, in a nightly batch) and calculating a small subset of skus (say, online), and that is a great help for maintenance and testing.

 ### Running in parallel